raul-izquierdo/english/sources/vocabulary/Social relationships/Interacting with Others.md

 ## Expectations

 Se supone/suponía que...
-    = be supposed to <base>  (nótese el <base> -presente- aunque hablemos del pasado.
-En pasado/futuro se pone el _to be_) ?
+    = be supposed to <base>
+    - El <base> se pone siempre en presente, aunque hablemos del pasado o futuro
+    - `You are supposed to come` - `You were supposed to come`- `You will be supposed to come` ?
 Se supone que lo harás : `You are supposed to do it` ?
 Se suponía que lo harías : `You were supposed to do it` ?
-Se supondrá que lo harás : `You will be supposed to do it` ?
-Se supone que vendrás : `You are supposed to come` ?
-Se suponía que vendrías : `You were supposed to come`
+Se supondrá que lo harás : `You will be supposed to do it`

 decepcionar = let down
     ?
 Nunca te voy a decepcionar : `Never gona give you up, never gonna let you down🎶`